sabertazimi/awesome-notes/notes/web/react/reactBasicNotes.md

   return value.snapshot();
 }

+// Similar to the above method, but it also lets set state.
-export function useCoiledState<T>(atom: Atom<T>): [T, (value: T) => void] {
+// It only can be used with `Atom`. export function useCoiledState<T>(atom: Atom<T>): [T, (value: T) => void] {
   const value = useCoiledValue(atom);
   return [value, useCallback(value => atom.update(value), [atom])];